okamurayasuo1001/How-to-Capture-the-Browser-s-Back-and-Forward-Button-Clicking-in-React.js/README.md

-Please let me know if you find any bug in the app. thanks
+In this project I am running an animation on Browser's forward button.
+When user click on back button the component enters from the right but when user click on forward button the component enters from the left.
+The different animation on browser's back and forward button.
+Please report me if you find any bugs in my project.
+Thanks